Schramm's formula and the Green's function for multiple SLE: Martingale observables as CFT correlation functions

 where $z \in \mathbb{H}$, $u \in \C$, and $\sigma_1, \sigma_2, s \in \R$ are real constants.
 We will later integrate out the variable $u$, but it is essential to include the screening field $(V_{\star, (b)}^{is}||g_t^{-1})(u)$ in the definition (\ref{Mtzudef}) in order to arrive at observables with the appropriate conformal dimensions at $z$ and at infinity.
 The observable $M_t^{(z,u)}$ can be written as

 where $Z_t = g_t(z)$, $U_t = g_t(u)$, and the function $A(z,\xi^1, \xi^2, u)$ is defined by

-Ito's formula implies that the CFT generated observable $M_t^{(z,u)}$ is indeed a local martingale for any choice of $z,u \in \mathbb{H}$ and $\sigma_1,\sigma_2,s \in \R$.
+It\^{o}'s formula implies that the CFT generated observable $M_t^{(z,u)}$ is indeed a local martingale for any choice of $z,u \in \mathbb{H}$ and $\sigma_1,\sigma_2,s \in \R$.
 Since (\ref{Mmartingale}) is a local martingale for each value of the screening variable $u$, and the observable transforms as a one-form in $u$, we expect the integrated observable

 to be a local martingale for any choice of $z \in \mathbb{H}$, $\sigma_1,\sigma_2,s \in \R$, and of the integration contour $\gamma$, at least as long as the integral in (\ref{integratedMdef}) converges and the branches of the complex powers in (\ref{Adef}) are consistently defined.
 The integral in (\ref{integratedMdef}) is referred to as a ``screening'' integral.